Poochie: I have to go now. My planet needs me.

 - In the final Murdoc episode of MacGyver, MacGyver's Arch-Enemy Murdoc mentions that his sister was killed in a skiing accident, which is partially what prompts his return to a life of supervillainy.
 This makes the previous Murdoc episode, in which he and MacGyver went to an enormous amount of trouble to save her, something of a Shoot the Shaggy Dog.

-- In Season 5 premier of Community, Pierce is stated to have left the school after being banned for sexual harassment.
+- In Season 5 premiere of Community, Pierce is stated to have left the school after being banned for sexual harassment.
 Later in the episode "Basic Intergluteal Numismatics", the remaining members of the group find out that Pierce has passed away.

 - Gasoline Alley, unlike many other long-running comic strips, had its characters get older as time went on, mostly averting Comic Book Time.
 And while Walt Wallet and Phyllis lived to be over a hundred before Phyllis finally passed away, it was considered not credible for their friends from the early days to have the same sort of longevity.
 So Walt's friends Doc, Avery, and Bill were phased out of the strip, and it was later said that Doc and Avery had died off-screen.